patdmob/getting_started_with_julia/README.md

 ### Things to Know

-1. To executed code interactively from the file into the terminal, use `Control+Enter`.
-This is different than in Python where users press `Shift+Enter`.
+1. To executed code interactively from the file into the terminal, use `control+enter`.
+This is different than in Python where users press `shift+enter`.
 2. To restart the terminal, you can close the existing terminal by selecting the trash can or by `shift+cmd+p` and typing `Julia: Stop REPL` before creating a new one by `shift+cmd+p` and typing `Julia: Start REPL`.
 I did not find an easy way to restart the session.
 3. Devcontainers are a great way to create an isolated environment.
 All you need is a `.devcontainer` folder with a `devcontainer.json` file.
 In this case we had the following simple code to direct the creation of a dev docker container: